-Following an educational site visit during the morning (details to be finalised), members and guests will then make their way to The In and Out Naval & Military Club (N° 4, St James's Square, London SW1Y 4JU) for drinks in the bar, preceding lunch.
+All will then make their way to The In and Out Naval & Military Club (N° 4, St James's Square, London SW1Y 4JU) for drinks in the bar, preceding lunch.

 During the private dining room experience over lunch, our guest speaker Bill Blain will share some of his thoughts, charm and charisma.

 Bill Blain is a leading market commentator.
 He’s spent 35 years in markets in fixed income and alternative assets, and produces a daily market commentary; the Morning Porridge, which has upset regulators, central bankers, politicians, companies and supranational institutions.
 Navigating the fine line between common sense and being rude, Bill’s market insights are a must-read for over over 5000 direct recipients of the Porridge, and many more who read it syndicated.

 There will be time to relax, network and develop business opportunities with SIOR colleagues and guests.

 Registration is now open.

 If you would like to invite a colleague in the industry that could be interested in SIOR membership, in keeping with our strategy to grow the European membership of designees, associate members and member associates, please contact firstname.lastname@example.org with the name, address, email and contact details of the invitee.
 SIOR Europe will cover the cost of each guest (free places are limited).

 If you have any questions about this event, please contact email@example.com